afonsoxavier/corpus/README.md

 # corpus

 Scripts to process, tokenize and provide frequencies for a given text.
 The scripts have been tested to work with both tagged and raw text.
-As an example, a transcription of Peniarth 4 (Llyfr Gwyn Rhydderch) (p1r c1 l1 - p10r c38 l11) retrieved from (a text under the Creative Commons Attribution/Share-Alike License) was enriched with tags to indicate page and column.
+As an example, a transcription of Peniarth 4 (Llyfr Gwyn Rhydderch) (p1r c1 l1 - p10r c38 l11) was enriched with tags to indicate page and column.

 ### Main scripts
 sentences.php Splits text in sentences